 Parents and guardians may be curious – who pays for an amicus attorney or attorney ad litem?
 What are their roles?
 Understanding these details can help them with their case.

-Questions like the difference between an amicus attorney and attorney ad litem, how to request their services, and their role in Texas family law cases, should be answered.
+Answers to questions such as the difference between an amicus attorney and attorney ad litem, how to request their services, and their roles in Texas family law cases should be provided.
 This can make parents and guardians more confident in their legal representation and protecting their child’s best interests.

 Pro tip: Talk to a knowledgeable family law attorney for advice on whether an amicus attorney or attorney ad litem is right for you and how to go about obtaining their services.